oWave/pf2e-flatcheck-helper/readme.md

 Adds buttons that allow delaying a combatants turn (and returning to initiative).
 - In the combat tracker
 - In the token HUD (menu when right-clicking a token)
-- Also works when using the "Delay" action (any action named "Delay" or the delay action imported from the system compendium)
+- Also works when using the "Delay" action
+  - The slug of that action (set in the rules tab) need to be "delay".
+You can change the name and description (and even leave the latter blank to save space)

-Has some options:
+Has some variants you can toggle in the module settings:
 - Return button can be turned off, so delaying is just a marker
-- Prompt-variant: Lets the user select which turn to delay after.
+- Prompt for new initiative: Lets the user select which turn to delay after.
 Can still return early if they wish.

 ## Spirit & Life Link + Share Life Automation
-Adds a chat message on turn start (spirit link) and damage (life link & ~~shield other~~ share life) to tranfer HP from caster to spell target.
+Adds a chat message on turn start (spirit link) and damage (life link & share life) to transfer HP from caster to spell target.
 Requires the use of the marker effects (see below)

 ![image](https://github.com/oWave/pf2e-flatcheck-helper/assets/9253349/53fe08d3-b427-482c-bee5-244e206b8195)